 1. You don’t pee with it

 Although some people think so, you do not pee out of your vagina.
-Instead, women urinate from their urethra, a tiny hole located above the vagina that leads to the bladder.
+Instead, women urinate from their urethra, a tiny hole located above the vulva that leads to the bladder.
 Next time, pay attention during biology class!

 2. It cleans itself